Frequently Asked Questions

 YES!
 We have the biggest fleet in town.
-We carry Trek, Kona, Rocky Mountain, Pivot, Yeti, Ibis and Niner bicycles.
+We carry Trek, Rocky Mountain, Pivot, Yeti, Ibis and Orbea bicycles.
 You can check out the bikes we have via this website and must be over 18 to reserve!

-Our rentals include a helmet, pedal change (we can put on SPD, Time, Crankbrothers or Platform) and a flat repair kit (tube, pump, patch kit, tire lever and chain tool).
+Our rentals include a helmet, pedal change (we can put on SPD, Time, Crankbrothers or basic Flat pedals) and a flat repair kit (tube, pump, patch kit, tire lever and chain tool).

 YES and you can rent a helmet even if you aren’t renting a bike!
 We have XS, XL and universal fit helmets.